-6.1 If the Fellow wishes to continue in employment beyond the EJRA, he or she should submit a case in writing to the Senior Tutor two years before the EJRA setting out the proposed working arrangements and the length of extension requested.
+6.1 If the Fellow wishes to continue in employment beyond the EJRA, they should submit a case in writing to the Provost for Academic Affairs two years before the EJRA setting out the proposed working arrangements and the length of extension requested.
 Later requests may be considered in exceptional circumstances but only with the agreement of the relevant employers (e.g. division, department, NHS Trust).
-The Fellow should be invited to append any supporting material he or she may consider appropriate.
+The Fellow should be invited to append any supporting material they may consider appropriate.

-6.2 The request to continue working in a college appointment, or in the college part of a joint university and college appointment, beyond the EJRA should be transmitted formally in writing by the Senior Tutor to the President, as part of a submission.
-Any request relating to the university part of a joint appointment should be made to the Director of Human Resources, in accordance with the university's procedures.
+6.2 The request to continue working in a College appointment, or in the College part of a joint University and College appointment, beyond the EJRA should be transmitted formally in writing by the Provost for Academic Affairsto the President, as part of a submission.
+Any request relating to the University part of a joint appointment should be made to the Director of Human Resources, in accordance with the University's procedures.
 The submission should consist of, and set out clearly: